Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Preliminaries

 \subsection{Robust Markov Decision Processes}

-In MDPs, the system dynamic $P$ is usually assumed to be constant over time.
-However, in real-life scenarios, it is subject to perturbations, which may significantly impact the performance in deployment~\cite{mannor2007bias}.
-Robust MDPs (RMDPs) provide a theoretical framework for taking such uncertainty into consideration, by taking $P$ as not fixed but chosen adversarially from an uncertainty set $\Pc$~\cite{iyengar2005robust,nilim2005robust}.
+In MDPs, the system dynamics $P$ is usually assumed to be constant over time.
+However, in real-life scenarios, it is subject to perturbations, which may significantly impact the performance in deployment~\citep{mannor2007bias}.
+Robust MDPs (RMDPs) provide a theoretical framework for taking such uncertainty into consideration, by taking $P$ as not fixed but chosen adversarially from an uncertainty set $\Pc$~\citep{iyengar2005robust,nilim2005robust}.
 Since we may consider different dynamics $P$ in the RMDPs context, in the following, we will use subscript $P$ to make the dependency explicit.
 The objective in RMDPs is to obtain a policy $\pi^*_\Pc$ that maximizes the robust return

-However, solving RMDPs for general uncertainty sets is NP-hard while the optimal policy can be non-stationary~\cite{wiesemann2013robust}.
+However, this problem is NP-hard for general uncertainty sets while an optimal policy can be non-stationary~\citep{wiesemann2013robust}.
 To make RMDPs tractable, we need to make some assumptions about the uncertainty set.